Herriman, Utah: History

-Founding

 Herriman was established in 1851 by Henry Harriman, Thomas Jefferson Butterfield, John Jay Stocking, and Robert Cowan Petty.
 A fort was established where the community garden is today.
 The only remnants of Fort Herriman are two black locust trees that stand near the entry to the old fort.

-Incorporation

 Herriman remained a small community until 1999, when concerned citizens went door to door asking people to sign a petition to be incorporated into a town.
 In 1998 Rose Creek Estates, developed by Watt Homes, started the first "subdivision" with the property under 1 acre.
 Later, Rosecrest, a land developer who acquired some rights in a large area around Herriman, started large-scale residential development.
 Rosecrest is owned by parent company Sorenson Companies founded by the late James LeVoy Sorenson.
 In 2007, Rosecrest won a lawsuit with partner land owners/developers that allowed about 4,000 acre to be annexed out of neighboring city Bluffdale into Herriman to further expand the Rosecrest/Herriman housing projects.
 The lawsuit stemmed from a struggle between Bluffdale city officials, strict city building requirements, and Rosecrest.
 The addition of Rosecrest greatly increased Herriman's population and enabled the town to be turned into a city.